npomfret/react-native-cloud-fs/docs/getting-started.md

 ## Getting started

+An example project can be found at [react-native-cloud-fs-example](https://github.com/npomfret/react-native-cloud-fs-example).

 This package is not released yet and is a work in progress.
 Add this to your _package.json_

 `"react-native-cloud-fs": "git://github.com/npomfret/react-native-cloud-fs.git"`